bevyengine/rfcs/rfcs/43-many-worlds.md

 - makes the need for plugin configurability even more severe
 - sensible API is blocked on [system builder syntax](https://github.com/bevyengine/bevy/pull/2736)
   - until then, we *could* make methods for `add_system_set_to_stage_to_world`...
+- `set_world` makes the `App`'s [order-dependence](https://github.com/bevyengine/bevy/issues/1255) stronger
+  - this is mitigated by the standard plugin architecture
+  - the API created by this is very easy to read and reason about
+  - this surface-level API should be easy to redesign if we decide to coherently tackle that problem
 - heavier use of custom runners increases the need for better reusability of the `DefaultPlugins` `winit` runner; this is a nuisance to hack on for the end user and custom runners for "classical games" are currently painful

 ## Rationale and alternatives